OE-FET/customxepr/README.md

 The Keithley 2600 user interface and driver have been split off as separate packages at [https://github.com/OE-FET/keithley2600](https://github.com/OE-FET/keithley2600) and [https://github.com/OE-FET/keithleygui](https://github.com/OE-FET/keithleygui).

 ## Requirements
-*Required*:
+*System requirements:*

-- Linux or macOS (may run on Windows with some limited functionality)
+- Linux or macOS (not tested on Windows)
 - Python 2.7 or 3.6 and higher

+*Recommended:*

+- Bruker Xepr software with Python XeprAPI (required for EPR related functions)
+- Postfix - mail transfer agent (required for email notifications from localhost)
+- NI-VISA (pyvisa-py is used as a fallback if not installed)

 *Required python modules:*
-- PyQt5
+- PyQt 5.9 or higher
 - IPython
+- decorator
 - keithley2600
 - keithleygui
 - lmfit